weaviate/semantic-search-through-wikipedia-with-weaviate/README.md

 $ python3 process.py
 ```

-The import takes a few hours, so probably you want to do something like:
+The process takes a few hours, so probably you want to do something like:

 ```sh
 $ nohup python3 -u process.py &